noahehall/theBookOfNoah/business/video-game-writing-and-design.md

       - in real life control is an illusion, or at best a temporary condition
     - to be playing
   - all of your writing and design is influenced and informed by the medium in which it will be ultimately be delivered
+  - the story and gameplay should blend together seamlessly into a compelling experience:; story-related set-piece often make for good gameplay
+    - the story works in unison with gameplay
+  - narrative priority
+    - in games, you can play it, display it, or say it
+      - you have to prioritize your narrative do it in a certain order

+## types
+  - nonlinear story
+  - metastory

 # role playing
   - its about moving whoe worlds around in your brain, which at one time was called the ultimate personal computer